What is an accounting voucher?

 - Signature of receivers (for bank payment voucher or cash payment voucher)

-These vouchers in accounting are the base of the entire accounting system.
-It is very important to carefully prepare the voucher as any mistakes made in the voucher can result in preparing the wrong documents.
-So, while preparing a voucher in accounting, an accountant must follow certain procedures as mentioned below.
+It is very important to carefully prepare the voucher as any mistake can cause of lot of trouble for business owners.
+So, while preparing a voucher, an accountant must follow certain procedures as mentioned below.

 - All the supporting documents must be carefully verified (date, amount, nature of transactions, signature)